byDagor/Janus-Controller/README.md

 ## Test Station
 The test station is a 3D printed base that holds together the Janus Controller board and a brushless motor with a diametrically polarized magnet.
 This magnet is attached to the rotor of the motor and placed above the magnetic encoder; around 1.5mm above the encoder is optimal, making sure the center of the magnet is aligned with the center of the encoder.
 In the [CAD](CAD) section you can find the CAD for the Test Station, the Janus Controller board, the motor used, the magnet used and the ESP32 Dev-kit.
+The CAD of the Janus Controller should help you design your own fixture to hold the board near your motor.

 ![TestStation](Images/TestStationJC20.01.PNG)